 I happened to be browsing this Media folder when I decided to click on the 39 KB onestop file, out of curiosity.
 I loved what I heard!

-This led me to Google, err Bing on the net.
+This led me to search for it on the net.
 And this is all that I found, scattered in different places.

 There are 3 such .mid files, with rather enthralling music!